-Understanding the scope of solutions

-What problem are we trying to solve?

-Exploring proposal ideas

-Proposal shaping

-Synthesizing proposal ideas

-Turn into one proposal

 After we understand the issue, we generate a proposal in 3 steps

 We use the consent process to approve the proposal

 Approve the proposal

-Understanding the scope: dimensions
+•••• Understanding the scope: dimensions

+Dimensions

+What are we going to do about...

 - different membership categories

 - membership fee

 - onboarding

 - who can be a member? (requirements)

-- ..
+• ...

 When a group is eager to brainstorm ideas to solve a problem, they often get caught up in details too soon.
 For more thorough proposals, we start with a list of all the considerations we have to keep in mind to solve the problem.
-We think of the as headlines we need to elaborate on.

-For example, if we want to define the membership and membership processes in an organization, this list shows some of the dimensions.
+We think of them as headlines we need to elaborate on.
+For example, if we want to define the membership and membership processes in an organization, this list shows some of the dimensions. sociocracyforall.org

-2 Exploring ideas: proposal shaping
+• (2) Exploring ideas: proposal shaping

 The next step is to write down specific ideas for each headline or dimension.

+Dimensions

+What are we going to do about...

 - different membership categories

 - membership fee

 - onboarding

 - who can be a member? (requirements)

-Proposal ideas
+- ...

-I think we should...
+Proposal ideas I think we should...

-- have working and supporting members - charge \$100 membership fee - Onboarding: sign the value and code of conduct; fill out membership form - membership limited to people in Hampshire County
+- have working and supporting members

+- charge \$100 membership fee

+- Onboarding: sign the value and code of conduct; fill out membership form

+- membership limited to people in Hampshire County

+-55-

+•••• 3 Synthesizing proposal ideas

 One person or a small group now distills the proposal ideas into one proposal.
 The proposal can be checked for consent now!

+Dimensions

+What are we going to do about...

 - different membership categories

 - membership fee

 - onboarding

 - who can be a member? (requirements)

-Proposal ideas
+- ...

-I think we should...
+Proposal ideas I think we should...

-- have working and supporting members - charge \$100/year fee - Onboarding: sign the value and code of conduct; fill out membership form - membership limited to people in Hampshire County
+- have working and supporting members

+- charge \$100/year fee

+- Onboarding: sign the value and code of conduct; fill out membership form

-Proposal
+- membership limited to people in Hampshire County

+-56-

-There are 2 membership categories: working and supporting members.
+Proposal There are 2 membership categories: working and supporting members.
 The membership fee is \$100/year.
 All members need to live in Hampshire County.
 To join, a prospective member submits the membership form and signs the value statement and the code of conduct.

-Role descriptions

-As mentioned earlier, roles are clusters of tasks and responsibilities that are typically held by one person in the circle.
+Role descriptions As mentioned earlier, roles are clusters of tasks and responsibilities that are typically held by one person in the circle.
 The role description specifies what the role entails.
 Roles can be focused on the circle's process (like the role of a facilitator) or on operations (like the Membership Onboarding Manager).
 Most typically, a role description is written and approved by the circle.
 Then a person is selected into the role by consent, often using the selection process.
 Earlier, we described roles as a "box" that we then fill with a person.
-Sometimes, roles are also described as "hats" that one can wear or pass on.
+Sometimes, roles are also described as "hats" that one can wear or pass on. -5/-

 Writing role descriptions

 Writing role descriptions works like writing other proposals - even simpler because most dimensions are always the same:

+Dimensions

+What are we going to do about...

 - activities

 - pay?

 - hours per week

 - performance metrics

 - workflows/guidelines

-Proposal ideas
+- ...

-I think the role holder should...
+Proposal ideas I think the role holder should...